 At the 2018 World Cancer Leaders’ Summit held on 1st October in Kuala Lumpur, Malaysia, UICC launched a call for expressions of interest to become a ‘Treatment for All’ Country Champion or Mentor.
-Through national activation of ‘Treatment for All’, UICC Members can play an active role in advocating for national implementation of global cancer commitments.
+Through national activation of ‘Treatment for All’, UICC members can play an active role in advocating for national implementation of global cancer commitments.
 The call for Country Champions closed Friday, 30 November, but the call for Mentors will remain open until Wednesday, 16 January.

 National Activation of the global UICC Treatment for All advocacy campaign is specifically focused on working with and supporting UICC members, partners and its network to mobilise and equip civil society at national level with the skills to identify advocacy priorities.
 In line with Treatment for All, we will work meaningfully across civil society and with government to translate global cancer commitments into effective national action, thereby improving patient outcomes.
 Together, UICC and member organisations will identify key strengths and gaps in their country’s health system, and define areas of support needed to deliver a strong civil society advocacy campaign on Treatment for All.

 By focusing our attention on LMICs, we have the opportunity to create long-term, sustainable solutions in those parts of the world where we anticipate the greatest burden and to contribute meaningfully to the delivery of the NCD and SDG global targets to reduce premature deaths caused by cancer and the other NCDs, as well as on the commitments agreed in the cancer resolution.